6.1 The Functions of the Skeletal System

 - ligament

-- a dense connective tissue that connect one whole bone to another whole bone
+- a strong band of dense connective tissue that connects one bone to another bone

 - orthopedist